21 Unique Things to do in Whistler (2024 Guide)

 The snow outside our home in Whistler!

-I advise allowing a minimum of 5 days in Whistler.
-It doesn’t matter if you’re visiting in the summer or winter – 5 days is the perfect amount of time to spend in Whistler, no matter the season.
+I advise allowing 5 days in Whistler.
+It doesn’t matter if you’re visiting Whistler in the winter or summer – 5 days is the perfect amount of time to spend in Whistler, no matter the season.

 The Best Things to Do in Whistler